 The Stephanie Waterman Medal is named in memory of a student in the School of Foreign Service who was captain of the Varsity Tennis team and who died in Senegal in 1985.
-This medal is awarded to the outstanding scholar/athlete of the graduating class.
+This medal is awarded to the outstanding scholar-athlete of the graduating class.

 The Franco-Qatari Friendship Eugene Fromentin Award honors the senior who has demonstrated distinct progress and achievement in the study of French at SFS-Qatar, as well as curricular and extracurricular commitment to the study of French language and culture.

-The Certificate in Arab & Regional Studies Award honors the graduating senior who, in judgment of the faculty, has written the best senior thesis.
+The Certificate in Arab & Regional Studies Award honors the graduating senior who, in the judgment of the faculty, has written the best senior thesis.

-The Certificate in American Studies Award honors the graduating senior who, in judgment of the faculty, has written the best senior thesis.
+The Certificate in American Studies Award honors the graduating senior who, in the judgment of the faculty, has written the best senior thesis.